Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Introduction

 \section{Introduction}

 Imaging devices, such as photographic objectives and microscopes, have long been relying on lenses to focus light and create a projection of the scene onto photosensitive sensors.
-In such designs, as in human eyes, the focal length of the lens presents a fundamental limit for the overall device form factor, and in particular rules out flat systems.
+In such designs, as in human eyes, the focal length of the lens presents a fundamental limit for the overall device form factor.
 In addition, various optical aberrations preclude the use of single lenses for wide field-of-view (FOV) imaging.
 Instead, groups of compound lenses that are carefully designed must be used for good image quality.

-In nature, compound eyes present an alternative and ubiquitous vision system, found for example in insects~\cite{schoenemann2017structure,cheng2019review}.
-Figure~\ref{fig:overview}a shows the microscopic structure of the compound eyes of an Australian ant, \textit{Iridomyrmex purpureus}.
-Its vision system, known as apposition compound eyes~\cite{lee2018bioinspired}, is composed of an array of ommatidia, each of which includes a microlens, a crystalline cone, and a rhabdom.
-Such miniature architectures are intriguing for various solutions to compact imaging systems.